ctlee/BioChemCoRe-2018/docs/pages/h-bond.md

 permalink: /h-bond/
 toc: true

-summary: "This tutorial will walk you through the theory and process of using hydrogen bond analysis to predict the IC50 rank ordering of ligands."
+summary: "This tutorial will walk you through the theory and process of using hydrogen bond analysis to investigate your system of interest."
 ---
 Written by Bryn Taylor and Terra Sztain-Pedone